 WILLIAMSON COUNTY, Tenn.
 (WKRN) – The parents of a student at Independence High School are suing the school board in Williamson County, claiming the board showed “deliberate indifference” after their daughter was sexually assaulted.

-The lawsuit refers to the parents and John and Jane Doe and their daughter as “Janie.”
+The lawsuit refers to the parents as John and Jane Doe and their daughter as “Janie.”
 The male student accused in the assault is referred to as “JJ.”

-Filed on Tuesday, the suit says Janie was a freshman at Independence High when she was involved in an extracurricular school play in October 2016.
+The suit filed Tuesday says Janie was a freshman at Independence High when she was involved in an extracurricular school play in October 2016.
 During practice on campus, her parents claim students were unsupervised while they weren’t rehearsing their roles.

-Janie was reportedly asked to go on a walk by a male in the sophomore class when he pulled her into the boys’ lock room by the arm and sexually assaulted her.
+Janie was reportedly asked to go on a walk by a boy in the sophomore class when he pulled her into the boys’ lock room by the arm and sexually assaulted her.

 According to the lawsuit, Janie never told her parents or any school officials because she was embarrassed and afraid.

-However, the suit says the alleged assault came to light in February when Janie was in a theatre class with JJ, who performed a “social skit” depicting a sexual assault that not only mirrored what happened to her and but was titled with her name.
+However, the suit says the alleged assault came to light in February when Janie was in a theater class with JJ, who performed a “social skit” depicting a sexual assault that not only mirrored what happened to her, but was titled with her name.